silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 	MyClass::get()->where(array("\"Score\" > ?" => 50));

 ```

+It is preferable to use parameterised queries whenever necessary to provide conditions
 to a SQL query, where values placeholders are each replaced with a single unquoted question mark.
-If it's absolutely necessary to use literal values in a query make sure that values
+If it's absolutely necessary to use literal values in a query, make sure that values
 are single quoted.

 ```php
 	MyClass::get()->where("\"Title\" = 'my title'");
 ```

+Use [ANSI SQL](http://en.wikipedia.org/wiki/SQL#Standardization) format where possible.

 ### Secure Development